rise8-us/delivery-playbooks/docs/content/plays/product/product-plays-OutcomeRoadmap.md

 The purpose of a roadmap is to align the product team, stakeholders, and users on planned value delivery.

 ## When to do it?
 An outcome oriented roadmap is built during strategic planning or whenever clarity, direction, and focus on achieving specific results are needed.
+For example:

-For example, Setting strategic direction.
+* Setting strategic direction.
 * Initiating new projects.
 * Developing products.
 * Implementing organizational changes.
 * Improving performance.
 * Allocating resources.
 * Pursuing continuous improvement.

 ## Who to Involve?